 Before folding the fabric, ensure that your material is damp so it folds easily.
 First, place your cloth on a flat surface and pinch a small part of your fabric from the center with your thumb and index finger.

 Now, slowly start twisting your fabric to form a swirl.
-Use your other hand to control the material as it includes the spirals and makes sure that the fabric is close to the floor and not towering.
+Use your other hand to control the material, including the spirals, and ensure that the fabric is close to the floor and not towering.
 Once you’ve reached the fabric’s end, push all the leftover fabric to complete the spiral, mainly the sleeves of the t-shirts or shirts.

 Once the fabric is made into a swirl forming a large circle, secure the fabric with some rubber bands to ensure that the material is in place.
-It should look like a sliced pizza after connecting it with multiple rubber bands.
+After connecting it with multiple rubber bands, it should look like a sliced pizza.

 You can add rubber bands according to the number of colors you want on your fabric.
-If working with heavy clothes, you will have to add rubber bands horizontally and vertically to stay in place.
+If working with heavy clothes, you must add rubber bands horizontally and vertically to stay in place.

 Now, you can start adding your dye to the fabric.
 For the best results, add a color of your choice for each slice.
-Make sure to flip the material and add the same color on the other side.
+Rip the material and add the same color on the other side.
 It will give you the results of a perfect spiral!

 Use only those colors that blend well in the spiral tie dye pattern.
 If you place colors that won’t go with each other, it’ll give you a muddy finish, making your fabric less attractive.
-Also, make sure to provide plenty of space between each color to have room to bleed.
+Also, ensure plenty of space between each color to have room to bleed.

 Finally, rinse all the extra dye from the fabric and air dry it.